BenjaminAnding/ENGL365PROJ4/_classPages/CMPS351.markdown

 # Prereq:
 CMPS 260 and EECE 140 both with a grade of “C” or better.

 # Description:
+Overview of computer organization.
+Performance evaluation, MIPS architecture, assembly and machine language, data representation, hardware/software interface, assembly and linking process, implementation of data-path.

+# Summary:
 Assembly language programming.
 The course covers performance evaluation and how computers work, in addition to learning how to code in C++ and MIPS assembly.

 # Difficulty:  6/10